AndroidSalmon/Unofficial-Tot-Doc/Writerside/topics/First-time-setup.md

 Next, we'll be asked to configure the 'Everyone' role with some Permissions.

-If you're following along and only have Tot!Sudo installed, we can just save permissions and continue: these permissions are largely intended for administration, and we don't really want everyone to have access to this stuff!
+If you're following along and only have Tot!Sudo installed, we could just save permissions and continue: these permissions are largely intended for administration, and we don't really want everyone to have access to this stuff!
+But, for the sake of practice, let's add a harmless one.

 We'll start configuring our roles when we add a mod that has features more suited for players and administration both.